 There are many reports from research that show different types of sounds affecting people in various ways, including learning new languages.
 Music can enhance memory, cause chemical reaction within the brain and body that increases strength, stamina, balance, which can also be used to increase certain motor skills, critical thinking, creativity and decision making.

 Different types of sounds have a profound effect on emotions, and creativity.
 One example is the changing scene in a movie where there is an exciting moment of action exhilarated by fast paced music, someone gets hurt, or dies and the music changes to trigger the expected mood and emotions.
 Something slow, or melancholy sets the stage for the observer to react emotionally with sadness, or tears.
-Some music provokes the desire to dance,
+Some music provokes the desire to dance.

 Now, imagine the opposite, going from a state of melancholy (instruments playing soft, slow music) to a heightened state of excitement (fast paced, or solid beat music).
 Add music that has a positive effect on emotions, and an individual can achieve more desired personal changes by triggering the desired mood for accomplishment.
 Alternately, some music sounds can also render dark emotions and physical reactions.

 An artist desiring to stir creativity may decide to listen to techno music at the beginning of a painting, as an inspiration for what to paint.
 As the painting advances, the intensity of the emotional stir of the music becomes evident in the style, colors, or subject depicted.
 The same artist might decide to paint something whimsical, and succeeds using the inspiration of orchestral music, chimes, violins, that moves his or her emotions and imagination into a realm of fantasy.